What to do

 PARC NATIONAL DU MONT-ORFORD

-Season: The park is open year-round, but the periods during which services are available varies according to sector.
+Season: The park is open year-round, but the period during which services are available varies according to sector.

-Entry fee: $8.75/adult/day and free for youth aged 17 and under.
-A parking fee of $8.48 / car or RV is payable in the summer season.
+Entry fee: $9.25/adult/day and free for youth aged 17 and under.
+A parking fee for the beach / car or RV is payable in the summer season (please visit their website to know the price of the parking fee).

 HIKE UP MOUNT ORFORD